 To allow the teams to better know one another, there was a social event planned by the organizers of the North American Open.
 There, I met a lot of the members of the German and Chinese teams.
 It was nice that that I could talk to each team in their native languages.
 Although my German wasn’t that good to keep up a conversation for a long time, it was enough to get the Germans wondering how I knew it at all.
 The last thing they’d expect is for a Chinese guy to start speaking German to them.
 My Mandarin was at a level that I could talk to people in it, but there were still some occasions where I didn’t understand what they said.
 It was probably because of me not having a lot of practice with Mandarin (I speak Cantonese normally) and them having an accent from their region that I didn’t recognize.

 The organizers made sure to invite as much of the press as they could.
 More publicity meant that the team could potentially get more money in sponsorship.
 More money means better robots.
 The administrative members of the team were in the spotlight and talked to most of the people from the press, while the technical members of the team continued to do their work.
-The team leads from mech, software and electrical also had a brief interview with the 24 Hours Vancouver newspaper and ended up in this article.
+The team leads from mech, software and electrical also had a brief interview with the 24 Hours Vancouver newspaper.
 The team was also featured in the Ubbyssey here and on MacLean’s magazine here.

 The Chinese team also put on a show for the press by putting all 12 of their robots on the field so they could they play against themselves six on six.
 The performance went quite smoothly as there were not random break downs and the press were very impressed.